 The purpose of this course is to provide health administration students the information needed to design, review, and implement policy by profit and nonprofit standards.
 This course is designed to apply cognitive thinking in policy design implementation.
 The course will analyze current U.S. health policies while reviewing alternatives for developing future policies.

-Clock hours of individual and small group tutoring: provided to student on an as-needed basis

-Pre-Requisite: HCA 1010 or HCA 1021
+provided to student on an as-needed basis Pre-Requisite: HCA 1010 or HCA 1021

 HCA 4021 HEALTHCARE PERFORMANCE IMPROVEMENT